x56Jason/nvim/README.md

 Refer to [server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) on various language servers.

 This configuration uses plugin [mason](https://github.com/williamboman/mason.nvim) to manage language servers.
+Use ':Mason' command to bring up mason interface.

-Two language servers 'clangd' and 'lua_ls' are set automatic installation.
+Two language servers 'clangd' and 'lua_ls' are automatically installed.
 Use ':Mason' to bring up mason and install other language servers.

+Sometimes language servers may fail to install.
+Usually that is because of environment issues, such as proxy is not configured properly.

 ### 3.1.
 Clangd and compile_commands.json